Former Man City full-back Glyn Pardoe dies aged 73

 Pardoe was also part of the title-winning squad of 1968 and lifted the 1969 FA Cup and UEFA Cup Winners' Cup a year later.

-"Everyone at City is deeply saddened to learn of the passing of Glyn Pardoe," Premier League champion City said in a social media post.
+"Everyone at City is deeply saddened to learn of the passing of Glyn Pardoe," Premier League champions City said in a social media post.

 "Our thoughts and condolences go out to his friends and family at this difficult time."